 Experiments in 6.4 and also comparing the potential header overhead, 5 percent is the upper bound, i.e. up to 1000 bytes for 23 KB PDU Sets.

-Highly accurate solutions are attempted in TS 26.522 and 6.4 with different mechanisms (out of band signalling) and taking into account specific protocol aspects such as IPv4 versus IP6 usage and IP header overhead.
+Highly accurate solutions are attempted in TS 26.522 [2] and clause 6.4 with different mechanisms (out of band signaling) and taking into account specific protocol aspects such as IPv4 versus IP6 usage and IP header overhead.

 However, it seems the PDU Set Size is still not fully accurate and under-provisioning can still occur.
 This implies that if an NG-RAN node receives a PDU Set Size that is too small, it allocates resources for it, but when the actually PDU Set is larger it needs to again allocate resources increasing the total delay for transmitting the PDU Set.
 This may lead to issues especially when the delay budget is small.